heartoftheforest/Stable-Diffusion-Webui-Helper_fix/README.md

 As of 07/24/2026 the extension now reports:
 - Models not found on Civitai
 - Continues scanning, no error that stops the scan completely
+- Fix for error that stops scan when making sub-folders
-- Prints in the console an alphabetical list of models
+- Prints an alphabetical list of models
 	- Prints the list separated by checkpoint, lora, etc.
-    - Prints "models scanned" and "models found" in the console
+    - Prints "models scanned" and "models found"
 - Prints the list of models not found to a txt file in the extension folder named "missing_models.txt"

 ## About Webui Helper